AstralProtocol/GeoDID-Browser/README.md

 # Filecoin GeoDID front-end browser.

-### A dApp for storing Spatio Temporal Asset Catalogs (https://stacspec.org) over Filecoin, using Ceramic, IDX and The Graph
+### A dApp for storing Spatio Temporal Asset Catalogs (https://stacspec.org) over Filecoin, using The Graph

 This will be the front-end interface that allows spatial data providers to register spatial assets that follow the STAC spec and transform them into a GeoDID format, managing all the related